awslabs/amazon-ecs-intellisense-schema/README.md

-# Amazon ECS Intellisense Schema
+# Amazon ECS IntelliSense Schema

-This package is to provide IntelliSense experience for users when writing ECS Task Definition in their Visual Studio Code or JetBrains IDEs.
-It does so by parsing ECS model files from the AWS SDK for Go.
-With these files, the package generates a JSON schema file to provide IntelliSense which provides code completion, documentation look up, and error checking.
-Instructions to [build](#how-to-run-this-tool) and enable IntelliSense are down below.
+This package is to provide an intelligent code completion (IntelliSense) experience for users when writing an Amazon ECS task definition in their Visual Studio Code or JetBrains IDEs.
+It does so by parsing the Amazon ECS model files from the AWS SDK for Go.
+With these files, the package generates a JSON schema file that provides code completion, documentation lookup, and error checking.
+Instructions to [build](#how-to-run-this-tool) and [enable IntelliSense](#how-do-i-set-it-up) are down below.

 ## What does an integration look like?
 Here is a VSCode setup integration example: